seiyria/bootstrap-slider/CONTRIBUTING.md

 Issues
 ======

 We take all manner of questions, suggestions, and bug reports.
 Feel free to open an issue regarding anything and it'll get looked at!
+If you have a bug report, please include a jsfiddle!

 Pull Requests
 =============